A search for neutrino signal from dark matter annihilation in the center of the Milky Way with Baikal NT200: Introduction

-The operating neutrino telescopes did not observe yet a signal from the dark matter annihilations in the GC in neutrino events over expected atmospheric neutrino background, see recent analyses from ANTARES~\cite{Adrian-Martinez:2015wey}, IceCube~\cite{Aartsen:2015xej} and Super-Kamiokande~\cite{Frankiewicz:2015zma}.
-In this paper we analyze the dataset of upward going muons produced by neutrinos in the lake Baikal and measured with NT200 telescope for a period between April of 1998 to February of 2003 and search for an excess in the directions near the GC.
-We focus on dark matter with masses from 30~GeV to 10~TeV annihilation dominantly over one of the following benchmark annihilation channels: $b\bar{b}$, $W^+W^-$, $\tau^+\tau^-$, $\mu^+\mu^-$ and flavor-symmetric neutrino channel $\nu\bar{\nu}$.
+The operating neutrino telescopes have not yet observed a signal from the dark matter annihilations in the GC over expected atmospheric neutrino background, see recent analyses from the ANTARES~\cite{Adrian-Martinez:2015wey}, IceCube~\cite{Aartsen:2015xej} and Super-Kamiokande~\cite{Frankiewicz:2015zma} collaborations.
+In this paper we analyze the dataset of upward going muons produced by neutrinos in the lake Baikal and measured with the NT200 telescope for a period between April of 1998 to February of 2003 in search for an excess in the directions near the GC.
+We focus on the dark matter particles with masses from 30~GeV to 10~TeV annihilating dominantly into one of the following benchmark annihilation channels: $b\bar{b}$, $W^+W^-$, $\tau^+\tau^-$, $\mu^+\mu^-$ and also flavor-symmetric neutrino channel $\nu\bar{\nu}$.
 Two independent analyses of the data are performed and consistent results are found.
-Finally, we obtain upper limits on dark matter annihilation cross section for these annihilation channels.
+Finally, we obtain upper limits on the dark matter annihilation cross section for these annihilation channels.
 Also we discuss influence of systematic uncertainties on the obtained results.